ASLP-lab/WenetSpeech-Chuan/readme.md

 📢：**Good news!
-21,800 hours of multi-label Cantonese speech data are also available at [⭐WenetSpeech-Yue⭐](https://github.com/ASLP-lab/WenetSpeech-Yue).**
+21,800 hours of multi-label Cantonese speech data and 8000 hours of multi-label Wu dialect data are also available at [⭐WenetSpeech-Yue⭐](https://github.com/ASLP-lab/WenetSpeech-Yue) and [⭐WenetSpeech-Wu⭐](https://github.com/ASLP-lab/WenetSpeech-Wu-Repo).**

 # WenetSpeech-Chuan: A Large-Scale Sichuanese Corpus with Rich Annotation for Dialectal Speech Processing